 The maximum number of people using a designated typical campsite is six and 12 for a family campsite.
-When the number of persons wishing to occupy a single campsite exceeds six, the group will be defined as indivisible or divisible.
+When the number of people wishing to occupy a single campsite exceeds six, the group will be defined as indivisible or divisible.

-Indivisible: A group of persons, campers, tents and vehicles that cannot be reasonably divided to occupy more than one campsite.
+Indivisible: A group of people, campers, tents and vehicles that cannot be reasonably divided to occupy more than one campsite.
 Examples: parent(s) or guardian(s) with minor children or dependents; a single motor home or trailer with its occupants.
 An indivisible group of more than six people may occupy a single site.

 CAMPSITE CAPACITY LIMITATIONS

 To ensure a quality camping experience for visitors and to protect the natural and recreational resources of camping areas, Missouri State Parks administers capacity limits for each campsite as follows: